Tips for Living Consistently on an Inconsistent Income

 The following is presented for informational purposes only.

 If you’re self-employed, a freelancer, or a sales person working on commission, you’re familiar with the stress that comes with an inconsistent income.
 Wondering month-to-month if you’ll make enough to cover your bills and stay ahead or if there’s a bill that will need to be pushed to another month.
-Of course, that will mean you’ll need to make more money that month!
+Of course, that just means you’ll need to make more money that month.

 Is there a way to live consistently with an inconsistent income?
 Yes.
-But it does take some planning, budgeting, and saving.
-Here’s what you need to know.
+But it takes some planning and self-discipline.
+Here’s what you need to do.

 You need to know the absolute minimum amount you need to live each month.
 This includes living expenses like rent/mortgage, utilities, and food as well as other necessities like insurance.
 Include everything that absolutely has to be paid.
 Other expenses like gym membership and entertainment can be added later when finances allow.